Birkie: Skate vs. Classic

 The starting schedule had the Wave 1 classic skiers leave 10 minutes before the men's skate race begins, which meant that I got to see the Elite Wave skaters pass by.
 From my place on the the classic trail, there were just a few trees separating the classic and skate tracks, and the skate race leaders passed us at well under three minutes per km, which made it seem like we were being passed by a high-speed train.
 I’m always impressed when I read about the pace of the elite racers, but it was fun to see just how fast they’re moving from that unique vantage point.
 They were gone in seconds, with a bright green hat leading the way to Hayward.

 On the climb up to High Point, I found myself skiing alongside a Birchlegger.
-We talked for several kilometers, and as we climbed he shared a few stories about races from the past and gave me some good, practical advice about the course.
+We talked for several kilometers, and as we climbed he shared a few stories about races past and gave me some good, practical advice about the course.
 Before I knew it, we were over the top and just a few kilometers from the halfway point.
 The Birkie skate trail and the Birkie classic trail join at OO, which means that all the extra distance comes in the first half of the race.
 Those five additional kilometers on the classic course allow the hills to be slightly more gradual than those on the skate trail, and I found most of them were strideable.